Think all iron handles are the same? I sure did.

 Punched or rat tail hanging loops

 A punched hanging loop was made with a hand tool that pierced the metal and enlarged the hole.
-Punched loops have a characteristic V-shaped notch where the punch was rocked out of the hole.
+A punched teardrop-shaped loop have a characteristic V-shaped notch where the punch was rocked out of the hole.

 The two wrought handles below have rat tail loops.
 You can see a faint seam where the loop rejoins the shaft of the handle and subtle distortions in the metal where it was manipulated into the loop shape.
 The metal forming the loop is rounded and the inside of the loop is smooth.

 Because a wrought iron handle is shaped by hand, it will have subtle irregularities: twists, bends, bulges, or slender points where the iron was not evenly stretched.

 From what I can see, wrought handles first appeared on French copper in the early 1800s and by the 1850s had replaced forged handles.
 The beginning of the end for wrought handles was the 1890s and the last examples I have found are super-sized restaurant pieces of the 1920s.

 Wrought handles mark the peak of the “golden age” of French copper: the era of the rise of French cuisine, the relative peace and prosperity of the Belle Époque, the flowering of Paris as the center of European culture — factors that also fueled the French copper cookware industry.
 In this increasingly competitive market, the smooth voluptuous curves of a wrought iron handle on a copper pot would be an instant sign of quality and luxury, like fine Corinthian leather for a car’s interior.
 If the chaudronniers were sourcing and riveting wrought handles for their products, it was because their customers were willing to pay more for them.